 In the U.S., the top investment banking companies include the Big Four Banks — JPMorgan Chase, Bank of America, Citigroup, and Wells Fargo.
 These banks have massive market capitalizations and are the largest in the U.S. by consolidated assets, each with more than $1.7 trillion in assets according to the Federal Reserve.
 Consolidated assets include stocks, loans, properties, and reserves.

 1. JPMorgan Chase

-JPMorgan Chase has $3.5 trillion in consolidated assets and almost 5,000 branches in the U.S. alone.
 With roots that stretch back to the 18th century, JPMorgan Chase is a multinational bank formed by a merger of the Chase Manhattan Corporation and J.P.
 Morgan & Co. in December 2000.
-Currently, JPMorgan Chase offers various financial services, from investment banking and asset management to credit cards and retail banking.
+Presently, JPMorgan Chase offers a variety of financial services, ranging from investment banking and asset management to credit cards and retail banking.